100 Notable alumni of

 -

 Pamela Colman Smith, nicknamed "Pixie", was a British artist, illustrator, writer, publisher, and occultist.
-She is best-known for illustrating the Rider–Waite tarot deck (also called the Rider–Waite–Smith or Waite–Smith deck) for Arthur Edward Waite.
+She is best-known for illustrating the Rider–Waite Tarot (also known as the Rider–Waite–Smith or Waite–Smith Tarot) for Arthur Edward Waite.
 This tarot deck became the standard among tarot card readers, and remains the most widely used today.
 Smith also illustrated over 20 books, wrote two collections of Jamaican folklore, edited two magazines, and ran the Green Sheaf Press, a small press focused on women writers.

 -